imarc/objtk/README.md

 # ObjTK

-ObjTK (Object Tool-Kit) is an Object Oriented CSS and JS Behavior Library which uses Webkit, PostCSS, and Babel to provide a modern front-end framework that adheres to best practices.
+ObjTK (Object Tool-Kit) is an Object Oriented CSS and JS Behavior Library which uses Webpack, PostCSS, and Babel to provide a modern front-end starter that adheres to best practices.
 ObjTK uses Astrum to provide a deliverable pattern library and styleguide.

 ## Installing and Running